 LipSense is a lip color system that claims to stay on for 6-10 hours straight.
 Not a typo.
-That’s 6-10 hours after your initial LipSense application and it promises to last through drinks, meals, drooly baby kisses, office gossip and general life.
+That’s 6-10 hours after your initial LipSense application and it promises to last through coffee, meals, kisses goodbye to your husband, drooly baby kisses and life in general , office gossip and general life.

 Other LipSense claims:

 - Unique, patented product is waterproof and does not kiss off, smear off, rub off, or budge off.